A work in Progress

 Most panels come with a 25 year output warranty and a 7 year or greater mechanical warranty.
 This suggests that the manufacturer is confident that the panel is capable of producing power for at least 25 years, although it may fall off the roof or blow away before then 🙂

 The warranty is only as good as the operating life of the supplier and installer.
-If they are no longer operating, you are unlikely to be able to claim on the warranty.
+If the installer is no longer operating, you are unlikely to be able to claim on the warranty.

 What About Batteries